-The QUALIFI Level 7 Diploma in Project Management is made up of [enter credit value] credits which equates to hours [enter TQT value] of TQT.
+The QUALIFI Level 7 Diploma in Project Management is made up of 120 credits which equates to 1200 hours of TQT.

 Total Qualification Time (TQT): is an estimate of the total amount of time that could reasonably be expected to be required for a learner to achieve and demonstrate the achievement of the level of attainment necessary for the award of a qualification.